kennethpwall1/LHL-SQL-Final-Project/README.md

                    # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-To take an existing data set and perform exploratory analysis in postgreSQL and pgAdmin to answer questions provided and provide insights regarding the ecommerce dataset
+To take an existing data set and perform exploratory analysis in postgreSQL and pgAdmin to answer questions provided and provide insights regarding the ecommerce dataset.

 ## Process
 ### Step1 - Reviewing Data in .csv Format and Creating the Database